NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

-# Get Started with Rapids on AWS EMR
+# Get Started with RAPIDS on AWS EMR

 This is a getting started guide for Rapids on AWS EMR.
 At the end of this guide, the user will be able to run a sample Apache Spark application that runs on NVIDIA GPUs on AWS EMR.